top of page

 Nigel Farage

 Former Leader of the UK Independence Party (UKIP), from 2006 to 2009 and 2010 to 2016.
 He was a founding member of UKIP, after leaving the Conservative Party.
-He campaigned for the UK to leave the European Union and was Leader of the Brexit Party from 2019 to 2021.
+He campaigned for the UK to leave the European Union and is now Leader of the Reform Party.

 Lindsay Hoyle